Industry, innovation and infrastructure

 High-quality Nordic steel and aluminium

 Vestre uses high-quality Nordic steel and aluminium that are sourced as locally as possible.
 The global steel industry is responsible for 7% of the world's greenhouse gas emissions.
-Greenhouse gas emissions from steel production in the Nordic countries are 30% below average.
+Greenhouse gas emissions from steel production in the Nordic countries are more than 20 % lower than average.
 This is made possible by state-of-the-art production plants and the high proportion of renewable energy used in production.
 Vestre furniture is solidly built and can withstand extensive wear and tear and use for many years.
 The steel we use is between 3 and 16 mm thick (1/8 and 5/8 of an inch).
 Steel plates and tubes are cut using advanced laser machines, which are extremely accurate and minimise resource wastage.
 Welding is carried out both manually and using automated robots.
 All components are processed and assembled with a view to achieving optimal strength and durability.

 For our furniture we use high-quality FSC-certified pine from Norway and Sweden (Pinus Sylvestris).
 Owing to the cold climate the trees grow slowly and can only be felled after 80–120 years.
 This means that Scandinavian pine is harder and more suitable for outdoor furniture than pine from warmer areas, which generally grows 3–5 times faster.
 Scandinavian pine has a hardness of 1,7 on the Brinell scale.
 Scandinavian forestry is amongst the most sustainable forestry in the world.
 The felling of virgin forest is prohibited by law and, consequently, timber production in Scandinavia has doubled over the last hundred years, with an annual increase in stock of 10%.
 Vestre's timber is impregnated with natural linseed oil which offers lasting protection against rot and virtually maintenance-free use.
 After some time outdoors, the surface will develop a grey patina.